Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 The idea of dissolving gadolinium in water was proposed by Beacom and Vagins \cite{Beacom:2003nk}, who discussed its cost-effectiveness and non-toxicity.
-They envisioned applying the idea to the \sk\ detector, thus initiating a new phase of \sk\ called GADZOOKS\footnote{The acronym stands for ``Gadolinium Antineutrino Detector Zealously Outperforming Old Kamiokande, Super!".}.
-This initiative is especially attractive for its relatively low cost and short timeline; it is now part of the R\&D work of the \sk\ collaboration.
+They envisioned applying the idea to the \sk\ detector, thus initiating a new phase of \sk\ called SuperK-Gd \footnote{In the original work by Beacom and Vagins \cite{Beacom:2003nk}, and until recently, this upgrade was called GADZOOKS! ``Gadolinium Antineutrino Detector Zealously Outperforming Old Kamiokande, Super!". }.
+This initiative is especially attractive for its relatively low cost and short timeline; in July 2015, it has been officially approved by the \sk\ collaboration \cite{ikedatalk}.

 It is estimated that, with Gd, the background due to spallation will be subtracted almost completely and the one due to invisible muons will be reduced by a factor of $\sim$5 \cite{Beacom:2003nk}.
-As a result, the lower end of the energy window is determined by reactor \ns, and would typically be 11-12 MeV in neutrino energy.
-In the interval $\sim$12-22 MeV the signal dominates over the background.
-This is illustrated in fig. \ref{waterkamGd}, where the enlarged energy window appears, possibly including (for the LL model) the peak of the event energy distribution.
+As a result, the lower end of the energy window for \df\ detection is determined by reactor \ns, and would typically be 11-12 MeV in neutrino energy.
+In the interval $\sim$12-20 MeV the signal dominates over the background.
+This is illustrated in fig. \ref{waterkamGd}, where the enlarged energy window appears, possibly including (for the H spectrum ) the peak of the event energy distribution.

-The number of events expected at GADZOOKS can be evaluated by rescaling the event rates of Tables \ref{ratesmodel68} and \ref{ratesmodel0} by the appropriate volume factor.
+The number of events expected at SuperK-Gd can be evaluated by rescaling the event rates of Tables \ref{ratesmodel68} and \ref{ratesmodel0} by the appropriate volume factor.
 Assuming 10 years running time and an indicative 22.5 kt fiducial volume one expects 9 - 28 signal events and 29 background events in the window of 10 - 28 MeV of positron energy.
 Thus, the excess due to the \df\ would be statistically significant for part of the parameter space, and the significance will likely be enhanced by the spectral analysis of the data.
 However, detailed studies of the signal properties would probably be beyond reach.